thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 Awesome!
 All of a sudden, we don't have any injector machinery at all anymore.
 But there's one last thing: What if we want a different binding configuration in a specific component?

 Lets say we have `NameService` as application wide injectable for the type `NameService`, but one particular component should get a different one?
-This is where the `@Component` annotations' `appInjector` property comes in.
+This is where the `@Component` annotations' `bindings` property comes in.
 It allows us to add bindings to a specific component (and it's child components).

 {% highlight js %}
 @Component({
   selector: 'app',
-  appInjector: [NameService]
+  bindings: [NameService]
 })
 @View({
   template: '<h1>Hello {{name}}!</h1>'